Ramsey numbers of ordered graphs: Upper Bounds

-\begin{lemma} Let $\mathcal{K}_N$ be a complete ordered graph with edges colored red and blue.
-Then there is a set $U$ with at least $\lfloor N/(16\cdot10^5) \rfloor$ vertices of $\mathcal{K}_N$ satisfying one of the following: \begin{enumerate} \item every vertex of $U$ has at least $N/11$ blue neighbors to the left and to the right of $U$, \item every vertex of $U$ has at least $N/11$ red neighbors to the left and to the right of $U$. \end{enumerate} \end{lemma} \begin{proof} We assume $N \geq 16\cdot10^5$, as otherwise the statement is trivial.
-First, we show that there is a set $W$ with at least $N/2000$ vertices satisfying one of the following: \begin{enumerate} \item every vertex of $W$ has at least $\frac{20}{217}N$ blue left and at least $\frac{20}{217}N$ blue right neighbors, \item every vertex of $W$ has at least $\frac{20}{217}N$ red left and at least $\frac{20}{217}N$ red right neighbors. \end{enumerate} Let $B$ be the set of vertices of $\mathcal{K}_N$ that satisfy the first claim for $W$ and let $R$ be the set of vertices of $\mathcal{K}_N$ that satisfy the second claim for $W$.
-Suppose that $|B|<N/2000$ and $|R|<N/2000$, as otherwise we are done.
+\begin{lemma} Let the edges of $\mathcal{K}_N$ be colored red and blue.
+Then there is a set $U$ with at least $\lfloor N/(16\cdot10^5) \rfloor$ vertices of $\mathcal{K}_N$ satisfying at least one of the following conditions: \begin{enumerate}[label=(\alph*)] \item every vertex of $U$ has at least $N/11$ blue neighbors to the left and $N/11$ blue neighbors to the right of $U$, \item every vertex of $U$ has at least $N/11$ red neighbors to the left and $N/11$ red neighbors to the right of $U$. \end{enumerate} \end{lemma}

+\begin{proof} We assume that $N \ge 16\cdot10^5$, otherwise the statement is trivial.
+We define the following two conditions for a vertex $v$ of $\mathcal{K}_N$: \begin{enumerate}[label=(\roman*)] \item $v$ has at least $\frac{20}{217}N$ blue left and at least $\frac{20}{217}N$ blue right neighbors, \item $v$ has at least $\frac{20}{217}N$ red left and at least $\frac{20}{217}N$ red right neighbors. \end{enumerate} First, we show that there is a set $W$ with at least $N/2000$ vertices such that either every vertex of $W$ satisfies~\ref{item-neigh1} or every vertex of $W$ satisfies~\ref{item-neigh2}.
+Let $B$ be the set of vertices of $\mathcal{K}_N$ that satisfy the condition~\ref{item-neigh1} and let $R$ be the set of vertices of $\mathcal{K}_N$ that satisfy \ref{item-neigh2}.
+Suppose that $|B|<N/2000$ and $|R|<N/2000$, otherwise we are done.